-Thanks to Kepler we have indeed found an impressive number of earth-like planets which would be eligible for a move, for instance “Kepler 62F”.
-But at this point we have no clue how to ever get there or even explore our solar system in person.
-The currently closest thing to an off-world colony is the International Space Station.
+Thanks to Johannes Kepler we have indeed found an impressive number of earth-like planets which would be eligible for a move, for instance “Kepler 62F”.
+But at this point we are far from being able to get there, and still perhaps far from directly exploring our own solar system.
+Currently, the closest thing to an off-world colony is the International Space Station.
 The ISS hosts a few permanent but constantly rotating “residents” who maintain our little space-lab up there while acting as peacekeepers.
 SpaceX (Elon Musk), Virgin Galactic (Richard Branson) and Blue Origin (Jeff Bezos) are new, ambitious and privately funded companies and have already surpassed ROSCOSMOS, NASA and ESA by years.
 They shine with revolutionary ideas such as reusable rockets which return to precisely the same spot where they took off from.

 These players are eager to achieve significance and leave their mark in history.
 Yet they all exist because of a single invention which is so profound that it can easily be tagged as the game-changer of our time – the internet.
-It’s the nervous system of humanity and turned cyberspace into an everyday reality, offering endless possibilities even allowing us to travel without moving.
-But no-one is going anywhere far anytime soon except in one’s mind.
-Which leads us to a major downside of the information age because today we have reached a level already where thoughts and dreams are pretty much the only truly private spaces left.
-The question is for how much longer we can maintain those last retreats.
+It’s the nervous system of humanity and it has turned cyberspace into an everyday reality, offering endless possibilities even allowing us to travel without actually moving our body through space; that is, we are only virtually travelling – travelling in our minds.
+Which leads us to a major downside of the information age because today we have reached a level where thoughts and dreams are pretty much the only truly private spaces left.
+The question is how much longer we can maintain those last retreats.

 Consequently, instead of living secluded lives in vacant spaces in an expiring world, for us it all comes down to how well we manage things in an increasingly supervised, tight, sparse, stormy and aggressive world without an alternative at hand.
-Efficiency, resource and space management are the keywords of our time and I was impressed to see the masters of these disciplines at work.
-While Japan has its share of problems just like any other country does, it can provide smart solutions, being a nation where an inventive spirit meets engineering talent and a seemingly endless belief in technology.
-I had the impression they successfully evolved with respect towards traditions and generations.
-The co-existence of the old and new are among the striking parallels to Ridley Scott’s imagined outlook into 2019.
+Efficiency, resource and space management are the keywords of our time and in Japan I was impressed to see the masters of these disciplines at work.
+While it has its share of problems just like any other country, Japan, being a nation where an inventive spirit meets both engineering talent and a seemingly endless belief in technology, has the ability to provide smart solutions.
+I had the impression that the Japanese have successfully evolved while maintaining respect towards traditions and generations, and this co-existence of old and new is a parallel to Ridley Scott’s version of 2019.

 International Space Station, Kepler 62F: NASA